 BASIC Programming Language

-TOPIC: BASIC programming Language
+TOPIC: BASIC Programming Language

 CLASS: SSS One

-Origin of and Features of BASIC
+Origin and Features of BASIC

-BASICA
+• BASICA

-GwBASIC
+• GwBASIC

-Turbo BASIC
+• Turbo BASIC

-Quick BASIC
+• Quick BASIC

 BASIC Character Set

-The characters used in BASIC language include:
+The characters that can be used in BASIC language include:

-BASIC variable
+BASIC Variable

 Types of Variables

-Rules for coding variable
+Rules for Naming Variables

 Constants